 - (Discogs Fee) x (Country’s VAT Standard Rate) = VAT Fee

-- Discogs Fee + VAT Fee = Total Due
+- Discogs Fee + VAT Fee = Total Collected amount

 VAT between Sellers and Buyers

-Sellers are not permitted to add VAT to the final item price after a buyer has purchased the item through the marketplace.
 If you are a seller from a country that requires you to charge VAT on the sale of your goods, you will need to specify the VAT rate for potential buyers prior to their purchase.
-For example, some jurisdictions require that the VAT be included sales price with “including VAT” in close proximity and others require the price to be shown excluding VAT.
+For example, some jurisdictions require that the VAT be included in the sales price with “including VAT” in close proximity and others require the price to be shown excluding VAT.
 Please consult your local tax authority for appropriate ways to display this information.